Marsili/learngit/readme.txt

-Git is a version contol sysytem
+Git is a distributed version contol sysytem
 Git is free software